Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/issues/trying-out-the-new-projects-experience/customizing-your-project-views.md

 ---
 title: Customizing your project (beta) views
-intro: 'Display the information you need by changing the layout, grouping, sorting, and filters in your project.'
+intro: "Display the information you need by changing the layout, grouping, sorting, and filters in your project."
 allowTitleToDifferFromFilename: true
 versions:
-  fpt: '*'
+  fpt: "*"
 type: reference
 topics:
   - Projects